John Updike (1932-2009)

 Donahue, Peter.
 "Pouring Drinks and Getting Drunk: The Social and Personal Implications of Drinking in John Updike's 'Too Far to Go.'"
-Studies in Short Fiction, 33, 3 (Summer 1996).
+Studies in Short Fiction, 33, 3 (Summer 1996) [Questia sub ser].

 Pritchard, William H. "Updike's Way."
 Pritchard defends Updike from the criticism of self-absorption leveled in "Twilight of the Phallocrats" by Sven Birkerts and David Foster Wallace.
-New England Review 21, 3 (Summer 2000) [free at jstor, click "Preview" or "Read Online"].
+New England Review 21, 3 (Summer 2000) [free at jstor].

 Updike the poet

 "John Updike."
-Updike as a poet is briefly discussed at the Poetry Foundation, and the texts for 22 of his most famous poems are available.
+Updike as a writer of light verse is briefly discussed at the Poetry Foundation, and the texts for 22 of his best known poems are available.

 "Inside Game."
-John Updike answers questions about his poem "Ex-Basketball Player."
+Updike answers questions about his poem "Ex-Basketball Player."
 Poetry Foundation.